jacques/giftcard-service-interface/src/docs/devguide/hugo/site/content/protocol-basics.md

 --------------------------------|---------------------------------------------------------------------------------------------
 200, 201, 202, 404*             | successful
 500, 504, timeout               | unknown
-400*, 404, 501, 503, all others | failed
+400, 404*, 501, 503, all others | failed

 A timeout occurs when the client has not received a response to a request after an agreed upon interval.
 Unless otherwise agreed, this interval shall be 60 seconds.
 Any response received after the timeout should be logged but ignored.

-Note that an HTTP status type of 404 could indicate either a success or a failure; this is dependent on the context of the response.
+\*Note that an HTTP status type of 404 could indicate either a success or a failure; this is dependent on the context of the response.
 This is covered in more detail in the section on [Transaction Flows](/transaction-flows/)

 ### ErrorDetail and detailMessage